adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 A polyfill, also known as a shim, is a user-defined implementation of an API that some browsers provide natively, normalising browser differences.

-As a huge proponent of the [outside-in approach to development](/articles/developing-templates-using-an-outside-in-approach), I see the lure of trying to develop websites as if all browsers are the same.
+As a proponent of [outside-in development](/articles/developing-templates-using-an-outside-in-approach), I see the lure of trying to develop websites as if all browsers are the same.

-However, this article discusses the problems we face when attempting to tame browsers in this way, which ultimately results in unreliable Javascript, unreliable web pages and of course, unhappy users.
+The problem is that [browsers are not the same](/articles/browsers-are-different-but-so-what/).
+And tackling the "problem" with a polyfill is problematic for several reasons.
+Here's why:

-## 1. Augmenting host objects is a bad idea
+## 1. They augmenting host objects

-Polyfills must augment host and native objects.
-Experts such as Richard Cornford, David Mark, Thomas Lahn and Kangax have all told us this is a bad idea.
-The latter of which published two dedicated articles on the matter:
+Polyfills augment host and native objects.
+Experts such as Richard Cornford, David Mark, Thomas Lahn and Kangax have told us this is a bad idea.
+The latter of which published two articles on the matter:

 * [What's wrong with extending the DOM?](http://perfectionkills.com/whats-wrong-with-extending-the-dom/); and
 * [Extending native built-ins](http://perfectionkills.com/extending-native-builtins/).